InMechaSol/IMS/README.md

 - P - Products are final Computing Products to be tracked via ERP/CM which are built from Compute Solutions

 ## IMS Universe
-IMS Universe.sln should be opened in Visual Studio to explore the entire IMS Universe.
+IMS Universe.sln can be opened in Visual Studio to explore the entire IMS Universe.
 Simulations can be run, code can be generated, repositories can be configured, and its always expanding...
 ### Configuration File
 ```JSON
 {